SpaghettiNew/MintStation/README.md

 | Nova Sector's Discord     | [https://discord.gg/novasector](https://discord.gg/novasector) |
 | Coderbus Discord          | [https://discord.gg/Vh8TJp9](https://discord.gg/Vh8TJp9)               |

-This is Nova Sector's downstream fork of /tg/station created in byond.
+This is MintStation's downstream fork of /tg/station created in byond.

 **Please note that this repository contains sexually explicit content and is not suitable for those under the age of 18.**